Brownlee O. Currey, Jr., Professor of Management

 Organization Studies, Ethics and Social Responsibility

-Professor Barry's research and expertise lie in two areas: (1) social issues in management, including ethics, workplace rights, and public policy; and (2) the psychology of interpersonal and group behavior in organizations, including power, influence, negotiation, conflict and justice.
+Professor Barry's research and expertise lie in two areas: (1) social issues in management, including ethics, public policy, and workplace rights; and (2) the psychology of interpersonal and group behavior in organizations, including power, influence, negotiation, conflict and justice.
 He has published on these topics in numerous scholarly journals and volumes.

 Prof. Barry is a past president of the International Association for Conflict Management, and a past chair of the Conflict Management Division of the Academy of Management.
 He is currently associate editor of Business Ethics Quarterly, and a member of the editorial boards of Negotiation and Conflict Management Research, Organizational Behavior and Human Decision Processes, and Work and Occupations.
 His (co-authored) books on negotiation are among the most widely adopted texts on that subject in colleges and universities worldwide.

 Prof. Barry joined the Vanderbilt faculty in 1991 and was Director of the Owen School's Ph.D.
 Program in Management from 1998-2004.
+He was chair of the Vanderbilt Faculty Senate in 2008-09.
 He has also taught at UNC-Chapel Hill and at Duke University, and has been a visiting professor at the Melbourne Business School and the Queensland University of Technology in Australia.
 He is past president and current member of the board of directors of the American Civil Liberties Union of Tennessee, and is a contributing writer on political, economic, and social issues for the Nashville Scene and its blog on politics and media, "Pith in the Wind".

 Liu, L.A., Friedman, R.A., Barry, B., Gelfand, M.J., & Zhang, Z. (2012).
 The dynamics of consensus building in intracultural and intercultural negotiations.
 Administrative Science Quarterly, 57: 269-304..